data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/dynamic-fields.md

 <Grid container item>
 <Grid item xs={12} md={10}>

-# Field Array Provider
+# Dynamic fields

-Simillarly to [FieldProvider](/renderer/field-provider) Data driven forms provide an option how to inlude [React Final Form Arrays](https://github.com/final-form/react-final-form-arrays) in your form.
-Please visit their documentation to learn about functionality.
+Dynamic fields allow you to add or remove field inputs in your forms.
+In Data Driven Forms, Field Array is used to provide this functionality.
+Simillarly to [FieldProvider](/renderer/field-provider) Data driven forms include [React Final Form Arrays](https://github.com/final-form/react-final-form-arrays).
+Please visit their documentation to learn more about the functionality and implementation.

 ## Using FieldArray